 Recovering Data of Oracle VM VirtualBox Virtual Machine (*.vdi, *.vmdk, *.vhd, *.hdd, *.qed, *.qcow)

+Read about recovering a deleted Oracle VirtualBox virtual machine or the contents of a virtual machine disk, and the built-in virtual machine tools or third-party utilities for recovery.
 Oracle VM VirtualBox is a powerful virtualization tool for corporate and home users.
 In addition to being a multi-purpose tool, it is also one of the few professional solutions which are free to use.
 With the help of this software you can create a vritual machine on any of the main operating systems including: Microsoft Windows, OS X, Linux and Solaris.Contents:

 - System Files of Oracle VM VirtualBox Virtual Machine.